zumrudu-anka/yedy-final/README.md

 Can be downloaded in [here](https://www.mongodb.com/docs/manual/installation/).

+## Install MongoDB Compass (GUI for MongoDB)

+Compass allows to explore and manipulate database in MongoDB.
+Can be downloaded in [here](https://www.mongodb.com/try/download/compass).

-To login to MongoDB write this URI for a new connection.
+To login to MongoDB write this URI for a new connection,

 ``mongodb://localhost:27017``